karllab41/karllab41.original.page/publications.md

 ### Selected publications

+Here's just a look at what I've been up to recently.
+My full publications list is on my [CV](https://drive.google.com/file/d/0B_jR_71Z9vd_bURDYW5LbjZoZEE/view?usp=sharing).
+If you'd like to know more about any of these publications, feel free to contact me!

 **Mapping Images to Sentiment Adjective Noun Pairs with Factorized Neural Nets**  [(pdf)](http://arxiv.org/pdf/1511.06838v1) Takuya Narihira, Damian Borth, Stella X. Yu, Karl Ni, Trevor Darrell, on archive: arXiv:1511.06838, November 2015